Dancers and crowds fill a downtown street during a large Pride parade

 Prefer to roll out of bed near the bars?
 South End puts you in the middle of the nightlife, breweries, and restaurants, with the Blue Line running straight up to the Uptown festival.

-• Holiday Inn Express & Suites Charlotte – South End — reliable and well-located on South Tryon, a five-minute walk to a Blue Line station and the South End bar strip.
+• Holiday Inn Express & Suites Charlotte – South End — reliable and well-located on South Tryon, a five-minute walk to a Blue Line station and about a mile from The Scorpio.

 Airbnb & Vacation Rentals